The Nigger of the "Narcissus": Plot

 The title character, James Wait, is a dying West Indian black sailor on board the merchant ship Narcissus, on which he finds passage from Bombay to London.
-Suffering from tuberculosis, Wait becomes seriously ill almost from the outset, eliciting suspicion from much of the crew, though his ostensible plight arouses the humanitarian sympathies of many.
+Suffering from tuberculosis, Wait becomes seriously ill almost from the outset, arousing the sympathies of many.
 The ship's white master, Captain Allistoun, and an old white sailor named Singleton remain concerned primarily with their duties and appear indifferent to Wait's condition.
 Rounding the Cape of Good Hope, the ship capsizes onto her beam-ends during a sudden gale and half her hull is submerged, with many of the crew's rations and personal belongings lost; the men cling onto the deck for an entire night and day, waiting in silence for the ship to turn over the rest of the way and sink.
 Allistoun refuses to allow the masts to be severed, which might allow the hull to right itself but would prevent the ship from making use of her sails.
-Five of the men, realizing that Wait is unaccounted for, climb down to his cabin and rescue him at their own peril.
-When the storm passes and a wind returns, Allistoun directs the weary men to catch the wind, which succeeds in righting the ship.
+Five of the men, realising Wait is unaccounted for, climb down to his cabin and rescue him at their own peril.
+When the storm passes and the wind returns, Allistoun directs the weary men to catch the wind, which succeeds in righting the ship.

-The voyage resumes but eventually drifts into the doldrums, where the head winds diminish and the ship is becalmed for many days.
+The voyage resumes but eventually drifts into the doldrums, where the headwinds diminish and the ship is becalmed for many days.
 Rations grow even scarcer and the men become anxious to return home.
-Wait eventually confesses to a lazy Cockney sailor named Donkin that he is not as sick as he first claimed: that he is feigning illness to avoid having to participate in the laborious work required of every healthy seaman.
+Wait eventually confesses to a lazy Cockney sailor named Donkin that he is not as sick as he first claimed: he is feigning illness to avoid having to participate in the laborious work required of every healthy seaman.
 Many others had already grown suspicious of him, and Captain Allistoun reveals Wait's charade before the entire crew.
-Wait claims he feels well enough now to work, but the captain orders that he be confined to the forecastle for the remainder of the voyage, a decision which quickly polarizes much of the crew between Wait's supporters and detractors.
+Wait claims he feels well enough now to work, but the captain orders that he be confined to the forecastle for the remainder of the voyage, a decision which quickly polarises much of the crew between Wait's supporters and detractors.
 Allistoun prevents a near-mutiny encouraged by the conniving Donkin.
 Forced to stay abed, Wait grows increasingly frail as his condition deteriorates.
-The ship continues to drift without a breeze and some of the crew, including Singleton, begin to whisper that Wait himself is responsible, and that only his death will bring favorable winds.
+The ship continues to drift without a breeze and some of the crew, including Singleton, begin to whisper that Wait himself is responsible and that only his death will bring favourable winds.